When I think of hiking, Mt Pulag is the first thing that comes to mind.

 First, ride a van to Kabayan

 From Baguio, ride a van going to Kabayan for 120 pesos.
 On the way, you will have a short break and stop by Jang Jang Eatery for breakfast and a much-needed bathroom break.

 Behind the restaurant, you can find this hanging bridge.
 Pretty awesome.
 Below is an almost dried-up river.
-We took hundreds of photos here.
-It’s one of those must-take-a-photo moments.
-Haha.
+We took hundreds of photos here!

-Here, they sell souvenirs and shirts.
+Here, you can also buy some souvenirs and shirts.
 If you want to wear that “I survived Mt Pulag” shirt for the photoshoot at the summit, go for it.
 My friends bought theirs and wore it to the peak.

 If you don’t have tents, you can also rent some here.